hep-gc/glint-service/README.md

 done ...

-... we can try an install

-Install and Setup
+Git Installation and Setup Method

 1.Get a copy of the installation scripts (this is all you need)